FrozenNode/Laravel-Administrator/readme.md

 Administrator is released under the MIT License.
 See the LICENSE file for details.

 ## Changelog

+### 2.2.0
+- There is now an autocomplete option for relationships with a lot of potential values
+- Bugfix: Multiple commas in number fields were messing up the values

 ### 2.1.0
 - You can no longer use has_one or has_many fields in the $edit property.
 This is because those relationships require a new item to be created on the other table.